datacenter/acitoolkit/docs/source/objectmodel.rst

 The acitoolkit defines the network topology using a set of objects that represent each of the components of the topology.

-These objects are connected in a heirarchy according to the following diagrams.
+These objects are connected in a hierarchy according to the following diagrams.

 .. image:: objectModelTop.png

 The Node object is used to represent both switches and controllers.
 Which kind of Node can be determined by looking at the 'role' attribute.
-Switches are Nodes with the 'role' of 'leaf' or 'spine' and controllers are Nodes with the 'role' of 'controller.
+Switches are Nodes with the 'role' of 'leaf' or 'spine' and controllers are Nodes with the 'role' of 'controller'.
 Switches are composed slightly different from controllers as shown in the following diagram.